Lesson Plan - Get It!

 However, by 1933, support had almost completely disappeared, and Prohibition was repealed with the 21st Amendment.

-- If the United States had been willing to constitutionally prohibit alcohol, what changed so dramatically in 14 years?
+- If the United States had been willing to prohibit alcohol constitutionally, what changed so dramatically in 14 years?

 However, as wealth and consumption began to rise in the 1920s, so did the illegal sale of alcohol.

-As you watch this short video on 1920s Consumerism, from jghprofhist, pay attention to how innovation fueled consumerism and access to credit:
+As you watch this short video, pay attention to how innovation fueled consumerism and access to credit in the 1920s.

-Without experience in the dangers of debt accumulation, people began to rapidly and aggressively purchase all the new products of the decade.
+Without experience in the dangers of debt accumulation, people began rapidly and aggressively purchasing all the new products of the decade.

 Americans, who were taking out credit at retail stores to buy vacuums and appliances, were not concerned with anything except participating in the market economy of the decade.